 The virtual recipes are listed in the Media > Mixtures

 grid.
-Find a given Mixture by filtering, sorting, or searching by typing into the "Select" box.
+Find a given Mixture by filtering, sorting, or searching the grid.

 Mixtures are comprised of Ingredients

 and specific preparation details in a "recipe" that can be registered.
 There are several ways to reach the mixture creation wizard:

 You can also register mixtures of unknown ingredients, amounts, and concentrations

 ; for example, when you receive materials from an outside vendor which does not disclose the ingredients, or only partially discloses them.
 To register mixtures with limited information see:

 Mixtures can also be added using a table of ingredients, that you copy-and-paste from an Excel or TSV file.
 For details see: